 Objectives: Staphylococcus aureus is an opportunist that causes systemic infections and dental infections in the human being body.
 This organism increases its resistance to many categories of antibiotics all day and turn out to be more resistant, and this led to a growing feeling of concern in this era.
-Given this fact,
+Given this fact, the aims of this study were to determine the frequency of S. aureus in oral infections and to determine the prevalence of MRSA strains and the sensitivity of isolated S. aureus to antibiotics, in patients who attended dental clinics in major public hospitals and private clinics in the city of Sana'a-Yemen.

 Subjects and methods: The study was conducted for a year, early in December 2018 and ending in November 2019.
 The study included 296 patients, 153 male and 143 female, ages 5 to 65, with an average age of 36.2 years.
 Demographic and clinical data were collected in questionnaire, then pus or oral swabs were collected from patients, cultivated, isolated and identified by standard laboratory techniques.
-MRSA was ascertained by means of the method of disc diffusion to $1\mu g$ of oxicillin disc and $5\mu g$ of methicillin disc; an antimicrobial sensitivity test was carried out by disc diffusion method of selected antibiotics.
+MRSA was ascertained by means of the method of disc diffusion to 1μg of oxicillin disc and 5 μg of methicillin disc; an antimicrobial sensitivity test was carried out by disc diffusion method of selected antibiotics.